ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 GUI
 ---

 The bushfire drone simulation also comes with a graphical user interface for viewing the simulation overlayed on a map (thanks to `OpenStreetMap <https://www.openstreetmap.org/>`_).
-There are two ways to run the GUI.
-Firstly, you can run the simulation from scratch and then view the results in the GUI using the command ``bushfire_drone_simulation gui`` with the same input format as the ``run-simulation`` command described above.
-In addition, you can open the GUI for a previously run simulation by navigating to the output folder of that simulation and running the command ``bushfire_drone_simulation gui-from-output SCENARIO_NAME`` replacing ``SCENARIO_NAME`` with the name of the scenario you wish to view (or ``""`` if only a single scenario was run).
-This output must be in the same format as the output from the simulation for the GUI to be able to read it.
+To run the GUI use the command ``bushfire_drone_simulation gui``.
+You can then select to open a previously run simulation with ``File -> Open`` and then selecting the ``gui.json`` file in the output or you can run a new simulation with ``File -> New Simulation`` and then selecting the parameters JSON file for the simulation you would like to run.